rc1/Bowie/README.md

 ### launch_script

-This is the script which is to be run by bowie and kept running.
+This is the script  is to be run by bowie and kept running.
 It should adhere to the exit codes detailed below.
 For example if the repeatedly exits with failure it may not be attempted to be restarted.

 ### forever_options

 Bowie uses [forever.js](https://github.com/nodejitsu/forever-monitor) to keep process alive.
-The default forever options of bowie can be extended with any options provided here.
+The default forever option object of bowie can be extended with any object provided here.

 Testing/Preflight running
 -------------------------

-Not quite testing per sé but a util to preflight run `install_script` and `launch_script`.
+Not quite testing per sé but a util to preflight run the `install_script` and `launch_script` scripts.
 They can be run with `bowie run --install_script` or `bowie run --launch_script`.
 These don't do much other than run the commands and arguments specified in the `bowie.app.json`.

 Exit codes
 ----------